Touffy/client-zip/README.md

 I requested Blob outputs from each lib, without compression.
 I measured the time until the blob was ready, on my M1 Pro.
 Sounds fair?

-**Experiemnt 1** consists of 4 files (total 539 MB) manually added to a file input from my local filesystem, so there is no latency and the ZIP format structural overhead is insignificant.
+**Experiment 1** consists of 4 files (total 539 MB) manually added to a file input from my local filesystem, so there is no latency and the ZIP format structural overhead is insignificant.

-**Experiemnt 2** is a set of 6214 small TGA files (total 119 MB).
+**Experiment 2** is a set of 6214 small TGA files (total 119 MB).
 I tried to load them with a file input as before, but my browsers kept throwing errors while processing the large array of Files.
 So I had to switch to a different method, where the files are served over HTTP locally by nginx and *fetched* lazily.
 Unfortunately, that causes some atrocious latency across the board.

 |                   |        | `client-zip`@2.4.0 |  fflate@0.7.4  |  zip.js@2.7.6  |  conflux@4.0.3  |  JSZip@3.10.1   |
 |:------------------|--------|-------------------:|---------------:|---------------:|----------------:|----------------:|